 A smart home hub lets your internet of things (IoT) devices know about each other and communicate.
 Without a hub, they’re unaware of one another’s existence and perform in isolation.
-Fortunately, a hub enables your thermostats, lights, security cameras, sprinklers, and sensors to interact.
-A hub is also more streamlined than going into five, 10, or even 15 smartphone apps every day.
+With a hub, your smart devices will be able to work together, exchange useful information, and even trigger each other to perform certain actions without your input.

 You set triggers based on a voice command, the time of day, your location and/or what another device does.
 For example, the presence of your smartphone as you arrive home from work can trigger the garage door to open.
 In turn, the lights inside your home switch on to 50%, gradually increasing to 100%.
 Meanwhile, the window blinds rise.

 Hubs come in useful for security, too.
 Suppose you’re on vacation.
 Turning the lights, music, and sprinklers on and off gives the appearance that you’re home.
 You can even set them for different times so it appears random.
 Likewise, sensors help alert you to the sound of glass shattering if someone breaks in.
 You can be notified within seconds if there’s a potential problem with a burglar or with fire, carbon monoxide, or water.

 There are more than a few dozen smart hubs in existence today, but unfortunately, they’re not universal.
 Most IoT devices work with only a few select hubs, and we can blame it on the fact that IoT devices use different protocols — essentially languages they speak to communicate — such as Z-Wave, Zigbee, Wi-Fi, and Bluetooth.
 Z-Wave is one of the protocols and is arguably the best.
 More than 3,000 IoT devices have it, and up to 232 devices can be on a single network.1 ZigBee is another protocol, and more than 2,500 devices use it.